matteotagliazucchi/CompactObjects/README.md

 You can also eliminate the dependences contained in `requirements.txt` with the same command.
 However before uninstalling, you should ensure that the packages are not dependencies for other existing packages.

 ## Usage

 See the folder 'tests' to see examples on how to use the package.

-The basic steps are:
-1. define an equation of state using `PolytropicEos` or `ImplicitEos`
-2. define a `CompactStar` object by passing the eos instance to the constructor of the class
-3. define a valure for the pressure at the center of the star.
-This value must be converted to geometrized units via the dictionary `conversion_dict['si']['pressure']['geom']` where the first 'si' can be replaced by 'cgs' i you want to provide the pressure in cgs units.
-4. use the method `CompactStar.structuresolver()` which returns the mass $$m$$ and the pressure $$P$$ of the star in function of the distance from the center of the star $$r$$.
-The last items of these three returned array are the pressure at the surface of the star (~0) and thus the radius and the mass of the star.
-By default radius are given in km, pressures in dyne/cm^2 and mass in solar masses.
-Then you can plot or do whatever you want.
+The various tests script show how to use all the classe:
+1. `nonrel_purens.py`, `nonrel_wd.py` and `rel_wd.py` use the eos class `PressureEdenPolytropic`
+2. `rel_purens.py` uses `ImplicitEos`
+3. `read_ns.py` basically uses `PressureDensityPiecewise`.

+All these scripts produces:
+- the profile m(r) and p(r) of the studied compact object in a particular value of the central pressure
+- the mass-vs-radius profile of the compact object
+- the mass-vs-central pressure and the radius-vs-centralpressure profile of the compact object

+Sometimes scripts produce both the classical curve (solving Newton structure equation) and those with relativistic effects (TOV equations).
+When it's not specified, they solve only TOV equations.

 ## How to run tests